pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 ### Jenkins build when git push

-- You need to run Jekins on a server, for example IBM cloud
+- You need to run Jenkins on a server, for example IBM cloud
 - Get an IBM id and connect you
 - Get to [this page](https://cloud.ibm.com/kubernetes/clusters)
 - This can not be done because we can't add cluster with student account

+- We also tried to put Jenkins on Azur but without success

-So wen can use ngrok to simulate a distant server on a team member machine
+So we can use ngrok to simulate a distant server on a team member machine
 - See [ngrok.com](https://ngrok.com/)
 - See the tutorial [here](https://k6.io/blog/bootstrap-your-ci-with-jenkins-and-github)
 - Cliquez sur votre projet > Configurer > Ce qui déclencle le build